 While the needs of students with learning disorders vary greatly depending on the specific processing deficit, the following are some guidelines which might prove useful in working with these students.

 Students with learning disorders may benefit from checking their written notes with another student’s notes to ensure accuracy and completeness.
 Following is an announcement to assist you in identifying a note taker in the class.
-The disAbled Student Support Services office will provide notetaking paper to facilitate the notetaking process.
+The Student Disability Services office will provide notetaking paper to facilitate the notetaking process.
 It is also helpful if you can provide a copy of lecture notes, or review the student’s notes for accuracy after class.

 - Try to present information in more than one format, e.g. lecture and written notes.

 - Oral testing or testing with a scribe may be important to students whose primary difficulty is writing.

 - Break instructions or tasks into smaller parts.

 - Allow the use of a computer with spell check and grammar check features for writing.

 - If reading material is distributed in class, have an audiotaped version available as well.

 - Provide a lecture outline at the beginning of each class.